 - Is the price right?
-If you buy when the market is high, statement is false
+If you buy when the market is high, the statement is false

 - Are the payments affordable over time?
-If you have lower income in the future, statement is false.
+If you have a lower income in the future, the statement is false.

 - Will this asset appreciate?
-If it does not, statement is false.
+If it does not, the statement is false.

-- Is property in a flood zone?
-Based upon flood insurance and lower resale value, statement is false
+- Is the property in a flood zone?
+Based upon flood insurance and lower resale value, the statement is false

 Remember that each purchase of a home is a substantial investment.
 You need to look at the whole picture before you take this statement to heart.

-You want to file the correct bankruptcy based upon your choices. https://njbankruptcylawfirms.com/dont-file-the-wrong-bankruptcy-you-may-not-get-a-2nd-chance/
+You want to file the correct bankruptcy based on your choices.
+Contact Me

 I am here to help you.
 Call me today for a free consultation: Ralph A. Ferro, Jr., Esq.
 (201) 446-5904